Nova One Advisor

 By Therapeutic Area

-Oncology remains the largest therapeutic area, accounting for a dominant share of contract manufacturing revenue.
-The biopharma industry’s focus on immuno-oncology, mAbs, and targeted therapies has driven demand for flexible, scalable manufacturing platforms.
-Many oncology biologics are produced using mammalian systems with rapid scale-up needs, making CDMO partnerships essential.
+The Oncology segment held the largest market share in 2024.
+This is due to the biopharma industry’s focus on immuno-oncologymAbs and targeted therapies.
+This segment is advantageous because it is flexible and offers scalable manufacturing platforms.
+Many oncology biologics are produced using mammalian systems with rapid scale-up needs, making CDMO partnerships an essential component.

-Neurology is the fastest-growing therapeutic area, due to increasing approvals and late-stage trials for biologics targeting diseases like Alzheimer’s, Parkinson’s, and multiple sclerosis.
-The complexity of neurological disease biology requires advanced biologics such as antibody-drug conjugates, biosimilars, and gene therapies—all of which demand specialized production environments.
+The Neurology segment is seen to have the fastest growth rate during the forecast period, due to increasing approvals and late-stage trials for biologics targeting diseases like Alzheimer’s, Parkinson’s and multiple sclerosis.
+The complexity of neurological disease biology requires advanced biologics such as antibody-drug conjugates, biosimilars, and gene therapies, all of which demand specialized production environments.

-North America dominates the global biopharmaceutical contract manufacturing market, led by the United States.
-The region boasts a mature biopharma ecosystem, stringent regulatory frameworks, and a high concentration of CDMOs and biopharmaceutical companies.
-The U.S. is home to major players like Thermo Fisher Scientific, Catalent, and Lonza (U.S. operations), which continue to expand capacity and technology portfolios.
+North America dominated the global biopharmaceutical contract manufacturing market in 2024.
+This dominance can be attributed to the fact that the region is home to a mature biopharma ecosystem, has stringent regulatory frameworks and a high concentration of CDMOs and biopharmaceutical companies.
+The U.S. in particular is a major hub for major players like Thermo Fisher Scientific, Catalent etc. which continues to expand capacity and technology.
 The region also benefits from robust funding for biotech startups and public-private collaborations for pandemic preparedness and advanced therapeutics.

-Asia-Pacific is the fastest-growing region, driven by rising investment in biopharma manufacturing hubs in countries like China, India, and South Korea.
-Governments are incentivizing CDMO capacity building through tax benefits and infrastructure support, while domestic biotech companies increasingly turn to outsourcing for cost-effective scale-up.
-Additionally, global pharma firms are partnering with APAC-based CDMOs for regional supply chain optimization and regulatory approvals.
-China's “Made in China 2025” initiative and India’s “Pharma Vision 2020” further fuel regional momentum.
+Asia-Pacific is expected to be the fastest-growing region as of this year, driven by rising investment in biopharma manufacturing hubs in countries like China, India and South Korea.
+Governments are increasingly incentivizing CDMO capacity building through tax benefits and infrastructure support, while domestic biotech companies increasingly turn to outsourcing for cost-effective scale-up.

 Key Companies and Market Share Insights